 The best part: not only are these chocolate cookies healthier than your average cookies, because a) they are lower in sugar and b) they are higher in fiber (hello, whole wheat flour!), but they are also fully vegan and require only 8 ingredients!

-Perfect to enjoy with Chocolate Boba Milk Tea on the side!
+Perfect to enjoy with Chocolate Boba Milk Tea or Hot Bubble Milk Tea on the side!

 Start by adding your brown sugar to a food processor and blend until a powder is formed.
 Transfer it to a mixing bowl and add the coconut oil.
 Use a whisk or a mixer to cream them.